w3c/wai-tutorial-images/content/functional.md

 ---
 title: "Functional Images"
 permalink: /tutorials/images/functional/
-layout: default
+lang: en
 description:
 image: /content-images/wai-tutorial-images/social.png
 github:
   repository: w3c/wai-tutorial-images
-  path: 'functional.md'
+  path: 'content/functional.md'
 footer: > # Text in footer in HTML

-inline_css: |
-  .ex, .ap {
-    b, &:before {
-      color: #005A6A;
-      font-weight: inherit;
-    }
-  }
-  .risky {
-    &:after {
-      background-color: #005A6A;
-      color: #fff;
-      font-weight: normal;
-      border-radius: 100%;
-      width: 1.2em;
-      height: 1.2em;
-      margin-left: .6em;
-      line-height: 1.2;
-      text-align: center;
-      display: inline-block;
-      content: "!";
-    }
-  }
-  .ex {
-    counter-increment: examples;
-    counter-reset: approaches;
-  }
-    .ex:before {
-      content: 'Example ' counter(examples) ': ';
-    }
-    .ex.inap {
-      counter-reset: none;
-    }

-  .newap {
-    counter-reset: approaches;
-  }

-  .newex {
-    counter-reset: examples;
-  }

-  h2.first, h3.first, .newexap {
-    counter-reset: examples approaches;
-  }

-  .ap {
-    counter-increment: approaches;
-  }
-    .ap:before {
-      content: 'Approach ' counter(approaches) ': ';
-    }
 wcag_techniques:
 - H37
 - H36
 ---

 {::nomarkdown}
-{% include_cached toc.html type="start" title="Page Content" class="full" %}
+{% include box.html type="start" h="2" title="Overview" class="full" %}
 {:/}

--   TOC is created automatically.
-{:toc}

-{::nomarkdown}
-{% include_cached toc.html type="end" %}
-{:/}

 Functional images are used to initiate actions rather than to convey information.
 They are used in buttons, links, and other interactive elements.
 The text alternative for the image should convey the action that will be initiated (the purpose of the image), rather than a description of the image.

 For instance, as shown in examples below, the text alternative should be “print this page” rather than “(image of a) printer”, “search” rather than “magnifying lens” or “Example.com homepage” rather than “Example.com logo”.

 Missing or empty `alt` values create significant problems for screen reader users because functional images are essential to the functionality of the content.
 Screen readers will typically announce the image file name, the image URL, or the URL for the link destination, which is unlikely to help users understand the action that will be initiated by the image.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

+{% include_cached toc.html %}

-## Image used alone as a linked logo
+## **Example 1:** Image used alone as a linked logo
-{:.ex}

 The following image is the only content of a link that leads to the W3C home page.
 It has the text alternative “W3C home” to indicate where the link will take the user.
 The next example, [“Logo image within link text” example](#logo-image-within-link-text), discusses what to do when there is more text in the link to identify the destination: